Serg-Luka/Serg-Luka/README.md

 <h2> 🛠️ Tools </h2>

-Here is an overview of the tools in my toolkit.
+Here’s a look at the tools I’ve worked with and have experience using.

 ### Network
 <div>